Stackdriver/agent-packaging/README.md

 * `test-containers`

-  We use this branch to store `Dockerfile`s that are used to build base containers from different distros with necessary dependencies installed so agents can be built in that environment.
+  We use the `build` directory in this branch to store `Dockerfile`s that are used to build containers for reproducible testing of third-party application support.

 * Development branches